Automorphisms and real structures for a $\Pi$-symmetric super-Grassmannian: Abstract

 \section{Abstract}

 Any complex-analytic vector bundle $\E$ admits naturally defined homotheties $\phi_{\al}$, $\al\in \C^*$, i.e. $\phi_{\al}$ is the multiplication of a local section by a complex number $\al$.
 We investigate the question when such automorphisms can be lifted to a non-split supermanifold corresponding to $\E$.
-Further, we compute the automorphism supergroup of a $\Pi$-symmetric super-Grassmannian $\Pi\!\Gr_{n,k}$, and, using Galois cohomology, we classify real structures and real points of $\Pi\!\Gr_{n,k}$.
+Further, we compute the automorphism supergroup of a $\Pi$-symmetric super-Grassmannian $\Pi\!\Gr_{n,k}$, and, using Galois cohomology, we classify the real structures on $\Pi\!\Gr_{n,k}$ and compute the corresponding supermanifolds of real points.